-For the 2021 camping season we will be open from April 30th to October 24th.
-Limited off-season camping is available to existing seasonal campers only.
+For the 2022 camping season we will be open from April 29th to October 30th.

 To make reservations, please call us at 1-800-545-9662 or (908) 496-4333.
 We will take your contact information and reserve a site or sites for you based on your needs and how many people will be in your party.
 In order to finalize your reservation, we must receive your non-refundable deposit within five business days.

 There are two ways to put a deposit down for a reservation.
 For reservations made more than two weeks in advance the best way is for you mail us a check or money order for your deposit.
 If you can not mail a check, or there is not enough time for it to arrive, we can email you an invoice that you can pay either with a paypal account, or with a credit card (without having to sign up for paypal).
 Both types of deposit are non-refundable.